Dean Refram

 Dean Refram (November 8, 1936 – July 28, 1991) was an American professional golfer and golf course architect.

+Early life and amateur career

 Refram was born in Miami, Florida.
 He attended Florida Southern College in Lakeland, Florida, and was a member of the golf team.

+Professional career

 Refram played on the PGA Tour in the 1960s and 1970s.
 He won twice on tour: the 1968 Robinson Open and the 1975 Walt Disney World National Team Championship with Jim Colbert.

 After leaving the Tour in 1975, Refram spent the latter part of his career as a golf course designer and architect.
 Most of the courses he designed were in Florida.

+Personal life

 Refram died in Tampa, Florida at age 54 of respiratory problems complicated by cancer.
 His son, Dean Refram Jr., also is a professional golfer.